Hazing allegations involve ‘branding and waterboarding’ at military university, police say - NewsBreak

 Dr. Mark Anarumo, the president of Norwich University, has said the school is cooperating with the investigation.

-Anarumo added that “it would be inappropriate to discuss the specifics of the event.”10 injured as UNC fans celebrate Final Four win
+Anarumo added that “it would be inappropriate to discuss the specifics of the event.”

 “We will all play our part in encouraging an atmosphere of learning, social responsibility, and respect for human dignity, and will tirelessly address any behavior that is incongruous with this responsibility,” he said.